 Project Starlight

-The First-Ever Diffusion Model For Video Enhancement
+The Original and First-Ever Diffusion Model For Video Enhancement

 Project Starlight is the first video enhancement model that is capable of enhancing previously impossible footage.
 This can be anything from tricky 8/16mm film to VHS footage.